 When you figure out which audience you’ll be contacting, you’ll need to begin cutting lists and uploading them into ThruTalk so you can start calling.
 You can learn how to upload a list here.
 And here are some best practices for list management in ThruTalk.

 - List Sizes: Wait times and dials per hour will vary depending on the number of callers (more on that below).
-To be on the safe side,we recommend having at least 300 numbers per caller per hour in your list.
-For example, you should have least 9,000 numbers for a 3 hour shift with 10 callers.
+To be on the safe side, we recommend having at least 250 numbers per caller per hour in your list.
+For example, you should have at least 7,500 numbers for a 3-hour shift with 10 callers.
 Groups can have a maximum of 50,000 contacts, and files can be a maximum size of 7.5 MB.

-- Do Not Call: You may want to update a list you’re currently working on to prevent certain people from getting called, e.g., a phone bank taking place after a large door knocking push.
-To make sure your callers are only talking to people who have not been contacted by the campaign that day, you can load a strike list.
+- Do Not Call: You may want to update a list you’re currently working on to prevent certain people from getting called, e.g., a phone bank taking place after a large door-knocking push.
+To make sure your callers are only talking to people who have not been contacted by the campaign that day, you can add contacts to the Do Not Call list .